• Skip to primary navigation

 Healthy peach crisp is an easy, gluten-free dessert recipe using oats, almond flour, and fresh peaches.
 This gluten-free and vegan dessert will be the best part of your summer picnics!

 There is something about summer and peaches that go together like peanut butter and jelly.
-Some of my most favorite memories are ones where I was on the beach eating a juicy peach, remember how the sweet juices would run down my hand.
+Some of my favorite memories are ones where I was on the beach eating a juicy peach — I can remember how the sweet juices would run down my hand with each bite!

-Or when family members would make homemade peach crisp and would bring it to a family party.
-The sweet and salty clustery crumble topping resting on the deliciously sweet, warm peaches.
-The whole thing filled with butter and sugar and I didn’t care for one second.
+I also remember when family members would bring homemade peach crisp to family parties.
+The sweet and salty crumble topping resting on the deliciously sweet, warm peaches was mouth-watering!
+The whole thing was filled with butter and sugar, and I didn’t care for one second.

-The clustery crumble crisp top is made from healthy ingredients like oatmeal, almond flour, and almond butter.
-Instead of traditional white sugar, we replace the sugar with coconut sugar for a lower glycemic version.
-It helps to keep this healthy peach crisp healthier, as well.
+The clustery crumble top is made with ingredients like oatmeal, almond flour, and almond butter.
+Then, traditional sugar is replaced with coconut sugar for a lower glycemic alternative that makes this peach filling healthier as well.

 Healthy peach crisp ingredients